BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 `Reference date of firm’s situation` (*datasitempresa*) – reports the reference date of the firm’s situation.
 This information is required in case the firm reports codes 2, 3 and 4 in *sitempresa* variable.

 `Firm in liquidation` (*liquidacao*) - identifies firms in liquidation.
-According to the [Article 146 of the Portuguese Code of Commercial Companies](https://dre.pt/web/guest/legislacao-consolidada/-/lc/116042191/201906302305/73599989/diploma/indice), dissolved firms are required to add the expression "Em liquidação" to the their name while they are in the liquidation process.
+According to the [Article 146 of the Portuguese Code of Commercial Companies](https://dre.pt/web/guest/legislacao-consolidada/-/lc/116042191/201906302305/73599989/diploma/indice), dissolved firms are required to add the expression "Em liquidação" to their name while they are in the liquidation process.
 This variable is created by BPLIM using the information contained in the company's name as reported by the firm in IES forms.
 It takes value one if the expression "em liquida" is found in the company's name.

 `Share of turnover of the main economic activity` (*pervvn*) – indicates the proportion of turnover that the main economic activity represents among all the activities carried on by the firm.

 `District` (*distrito*) – provides information on the district in which the firm is located.
+The classification of this variable is according to *DICOFRE* and differs from the [Code of the administrative division](http://smi.ine.pt/Versao/Detalhes/17) for Autonomous Regions.
 For a complete list of codes see the auxiliary file [var_rosto.html](./aux_files/variables_description/var_rosto.html).

 `Branch` (*sucursal*) - dummy variable that takes value one for branches of foreign firms located in Portugal.
 Branch offices are identified using the information contained in the name as reported by the firm in IES and the tax identification number of the company.
 Notably, the legislation states that the name of these companies includes expressions such as "Sucursal" or "Representação Permanente" (see, for example, [Article 21 of Ordinance n.
 1416-A/2006](https://dre.pt/pesquisa/-/search/235919/details/maximized) or [Article 5 of Decree-Law n.
 73/2008](https://dre.pt/pesquisa/-/search/249803/details/maximized)) and the firms are assigned with tax identification numbers started by "98".